kyma-incubator/compass/components/director/cmd/tenantloader/README.md

 ## Overview

-It is an application that is supposed to synchronize given tenants from given directory with Compass.
+The tenant loader is an application that synchronizes tenants from a given directory with Compass.

 ## How to run
 The user has to provide these environment variables:

 | ENV                                      | Default                         | Description                                                   |